 - 1 tsp cinnamon

 Store your foundation powder in a small container and use a dry sponge or brush to apply.
 View a video tutorial for making homemade foundation powder make-up, here.

 Now you’re ready to face the day, mom.

 And I think making your own homemade foundation powder make-up might even give you a bit of bragging rights at the playground today.

 I’ve decided to add a section with answers to questions I’ve received.
 If you have a specific question or comment, please comment below.
 Your answer may also be found below:

 Q: What kind of coverage does this provide?

 A: This foundation powder will provide a light to moderate coverage.
 If you’re looking for heavy coverage, this powder isn’t for you.
 I transitioned from a heavy liquid foundation and pressed powder to this homemade recipe.
 During the transition time I used an organic concealer to hide my scars and little blemishes which would pop up.
 After using this powder for a few weeks I found my skin appearance actually improved due to the lack of harsh chemicals.
 I’ve now phased out the concealer.
-If I’m headed to a fancy event, on very rare occasion, I’ll use either the organic concealer or Scratch Mommy’s liquid foundation with this recipe over the top.
-That combo provides the heavier coverage I desire for such special events.
+If I’m headed to a fancy event, on very rare occasion, I use an organic multi-mineral cream from Pacifica with this recipe.
+This combo provides the heavier coverage I desire for such special events.

 Q: This doesn’t stick to my face.
 Help!